Wakaba2/World-Renderer/README.md

 # Changelog
 v1.7.0
 Add procedures and an event trigger to render overlays
-An event trigger "Graphics - Render shapes" can render overlays
+Event trigger "Graphics - Render shapes" can render overlays
 Some fixes and improvements
 Fixed some bugs